-Members will make oral declarations at Planning Committee of significant contact with applicants and objectors, in addition to the usual disclosure of pecuniary interests.
+Members will make oral declarations at the Planning and Regulatory Committee of significant contact with applicants and objectors, in addition to the usual disclosure of pecuniary interests, especially in relation to involvement with any County Council proposals resulting in a Regulation 3 planning application to be determined by the Planning and Regulatory Committee.

 - 3.1 The law and guidance on the declaration of disclosable pecuniary interests as set out in the Members' Code of Conduct and the Council's Standing Orders, must be observed and upheld by all Members and officers.
-At committee meetings Members will make oral declaration of significant contact with applicants or objectors - 3.2 Members who have substantial property interests or involvement with the property market or other interests which would prevent them from voting on a regular basis will avoid serving on the Planning & Regulatory Committee. - 3.3 Members should bear in mind the potential for their interests to affect the decisions they may take on such matters, even if such interests do not amount to disclosable pecuniary interests.
+At committee meetings Members will make oral declaration of significant contact with applicants or objectors. - 3.2 Members who have substantial property interests or involvement with the property market or other interests which would prevent them from voting on a regular basis will avoid serving on the Planning and Regulatory Committee. - 3.3 Members should bear in mind the potential for their interests to affect the decisions they may take on such matters, even if such interests do not amount to disclosable pecuniary interests.
 If a member's interest in a matter would lead them to predetermine a decision, it would not be appropriate for that member to participate in the decision, even if they are not subject to any specific statutory prohibition relating to disclosable pecuniary interests.
 If they were to do so, they would be at risk of breaching the code of conduct and making the authority's decision vulnerable to challenge.